Electronic Doorbell Circuit using a 555 timer and a CD4017 decade counter

 This electronic circuit gives us all the possibility to change the tone of each of the 10 musical notes that the circuit has.
 This means we can create our own sound sequence.

 The circuit consists of a 555 timer, a CD4017 decade counter, a UJT (UniJuntion Transistor), and a bipolar transistor.

 How the Electronic Doorbell Circuit works?

-The astable multivibrator output (pin 3) sends a square waveform signal to the clock input of the decade counter (pin 14).
+The astable multivibrator’s output (pin 3) sends a square waveform signal to the clock input of the decade counter (pin 14).

-When we press the button PB, the pin 15 of the CD4017 decade counter changes from 9 volts to 0 volts, so the clock input (pin 14) of the CD4017 is enabled.
-As long the doorbell button is pressed, the CD4017 delivers at its outputs, in sequence, a high voltage pulse. (see diagram).
+When we press the PB button, pin 15 of the CD4017 changes from 9 volts to 0 volts, thus the clock input (pin 14) of the CD4017 is enabled.

 To change the cadence of the sound of the 10 notes, we can change the output frequency of the 555 timer.
-This is achieved modifying the values of the R2 resistor and the C1 capacitor.
+This is achieved modifying the values of resistor R2 and capacitor C1.